bluesillybeard/Pinc/include/graphics.md

 Unlike the windowing API, the graphics API is a lot more dificult to understand straight from the header file.
 Thus, a document describing it.
 In the future, there may be full documentation for every feature, but for now there simply is not enough time to do so.

-Pincs's graphics API is meant to be able to run on OpenGL2 while avoiding potential performance issues for newer APIs like OpenGL 3/4 or Vulkan.
+Pincs's graphics API is meant to be able to run on OpenGL 2.1 while avoiding potential performance issues for newer APIs like OpenGL 3/4 or Vulkan.
 All while being as simple as possible and avoiding the use of pointers.

 It is recommended to learn OpenGl 2.1 or something similar before using Pinc's API for now, because the documentation for Pinc does not teach any graphics programming concepts.